E-commerce expert Jens Armbrecht in an interview: The advantages of Amazon’s vendor program

 Jens Armbrecht

 The e-commerce expert and founder of Shopvires has been active in online retail for 17 years and is passionate about building and expanding businesses.
 With Shopvires, he advises companies on matters related to e-commerce.
-A significant part of the business involves consulting with both registered and aspiring vendors.
+A large part of the business involves consulting already registered and aspiring vendors.

 SELLERLOGIC: It seems that Seller Central and Vendor Central are increasingly converging.
 What advantages do you see in the vendor program compared to Seller Central?

-Jens Armbrecht: “First, it is important to keep in mind who the vendor program is actually intended for.
+Jens Armbrecht: “First, one must keep in mind for whom the vendor program is actually intended.
 Most vendors are the manufacturers of products that sell directly to Amazon.

 Even though sellers and vendors are increasingly converging in terms of ‘functionality,’ such as A+ Content, the vendor program will still remain attractive for manufacturers.